 Do you dream of being a farmer?

-…of living simply and in tune with the rhythms of the earth?
-Yes, you want to get connected to your food, its production, preparation and its sharing.
-You dream of village harmony, rhythm and connection without being in denial, pretending there are no problems, or trying to be nice when you really don’t see eye to eye with your neighbor.
-You crave traditional wisdom and simple living.
-You want the real thing: shared goat herding and milking, backyard eggs and poultry, community and connection, shared meals and an end to the isolation of parenting – for REAL.
+Of living simply and in tune with the rhythms of the earth and her creatures?
+Yes, you dream of wholeness.
+You want to get connected to your food, its production, preparation and its sharing.
+You dream of village harmony, rhythm and connection.
+You crave traditional wisdom, the real thing: food, family, community and connection.
+Maybe you’d even like to create a livelihood rooted in sound principles of sustainability.

-You’ve heard of Permaculture Design, but you’re not really sure what it’s about, how it’s unique.
-If you’re like most aspiring villagers, at some point you probably find yourself feeling overwhelmed, working a job that doesn’t fulfill you, feeding your family food that doesn’t nourish them, or stalling on the next stage of development because you’re not quite sure how to go about it.
-Or maybe you associate Permaculture with scarcity and deprivation and really resist a life of limits.
+If you’re like most aspiring villagers, at some point you probably find yourself feeling overwhelmed, working a job that doesn’t fulfill you, feeding your family food that doesn’t nourish them, or stalling on the next stage of development because you’re not quite sure how to go about it even though you know in every cell of your body that simplicity and sustainability are the way of the future.

 You know you want to increase your self-sufficiency.